Key Takeaways

 Web-only apps are impossible.
 Many startups begin with a web-based dashboard and later realize they cannot access HealthKit data from it.
 Because there is no backend API, your app must run on iOS.
 You can still have a web dashboard for visualization, but the data must first be collected on the user's phone.

-Apple Health forces developers to think differently.
-Instead of connecting to a cloud API, you need an iPhone app that acts as the data gateway.
+Apple Health app forces developers to think differently.
+Instead of connecting to a cloud API, you need an native iOS app that acts as the data gateway.

 Here's how it usually works: